EuroProofNet/europroofnet.github.io/_pages/grants.md

 In case you need to cancel an accepted STSM, you need to inform the STSM coordinators as soon as possible.

+**Acknowledgements in publications**

+In publications partly elaborated thanks to the STSM, you have to acknowledge EuroProofNet and COST as follows: "This publication is based upon work from COST Action EuroProofNet, supported by COST (European Cooperation in Science and Technology)".

 **More questions?**

 For any question, please contact the coordinators for STSMs [Danijela Simic](http://poincare.matf.bg.ac.rs/~danijela) (University of Belgrade, Serbia) **AND** [Ambrus Kaposi](http://akaposi.web.elte.hu) (Eötvös Loránd University, Hungary).
 Please, contact them both in case one is not available.